proletariatgames/vertexy/README.md

 This will generate a ConstraintSystem.sln file, which you can open in the IDE.

-* The **CSolverLib** project builds the main static library that includes the solver and constraint types.
+* The **VertexyLib** project builds the main static library that includes the solver and constraint types.
-* The **CSolverTestsLib** project builds a static library of various example problems.
+* The **VertexyTestsLib** project builds a static library of various example problems.
-* The **TestHarness** project builds an executable that runs the CSolverTestsLib problems and reports results.
+* The **VertexyTestHarness** project builds an executable that runs the VertexyTestsLib problems and reports results.
 * Other projects are EASTL and dependencies.

 Three build configurations are provided:
 * **Debug**: No inlining, many "sanity" checks.
-Intended for CSOLVERNAME internal development.
+Intended for Vertexy internal development.
 * **Development**: Inlining of many common functions, fewer asserts.
 Intended for every day developer usage.
 * **Release**: Fully optimized build.